What is prehabilitation?

 Going on a nutrition plan is vital to build up your nutrient stores.
 Surgery depletes you in a big way.
 If you go in undernourished, it’s difficult to make up this deficit afterward.
 Good nutrition in the weeks prior is a buffer that will protect you from complications and from losing lean muscle mass.

-4. Functional Integration, Bodywork and Medical Reiki
+4. Functional Integration and Bodywork

 Everyone has patterns of movement caused by habits, old injuries, pains, and even clothing choices.
 In a Functional Integration (FI) session, a practitioner observes how you move and helps you make improvements.
 FI sessions are easy, painless, and highly effective.
 After just a session or two, you might discover you have greater range of motion and fewer aches and pains.
 Moving better before surgery will help you regain functionality faster.
 Other forms of bodywork such as massage may also be recommended.
-Medical Reiki may be recommended both before and immediately after surgery.

 Better preparation, better outcomes